 If you hire a designer or colour consultant and you are left with 10 (or more than 2) different shades of neutrals or colours to test for one room or one exterior?

-So, just in case you were wondering and losing sleep over this topic like I have, I've figured it out.
-The third week in my Renovate with Confidence™ Focus on Finishes for Renovations and New Builds is coming up and it's my best work yet!
-Now that I've organized all the advice I'm constantly giving my clients into a step-by-step format, the good news… Continue reading
+So, just in case you were wondering and losing sleep over this topic like I have, I’ve figured it out.
+The third week in my Renovate with Confidence™ Focus on Finishes for Renovations and New Builds is coming up and it’s my best work yet!
+Now that I’ve organized all the advice… Continue Reading →

-Love this vignette I was invited by Style at Home to be on a Twitter chat about colour a few weeks ago and one of the questions the editors asked was "What's your biggest mistake choosing colour" and I immediately chimed in with "I have a few" and immediately listed three: So here they are, with a few more just for fun:… Continue reading
+Love this vignette I was invited by Style at Home to be on a Twitter chat about colour a few weeks ago and one of the questions the editors asked was “What’s your biggest mistake choosing colour” and I immediately chimed in with “I have a few” and immediately listed three: So… Continue Reading →

 I love finding websites with unique and funky, off-the-beaten path items, so when uncommon goods approached me to do a giveaway worth $200, I thought it was a great idea.
 UncommonGoods is an online marketplace offering creatively designed, high-quality merchandise at affordable prices.
-Their mission is to support and provide a platform for artists and designers and in fact half… Continue reading
+Their mission is to support and provide… Continue Reading →

-One question I get a lot during my Specify Colour with Confidence Workshops is about lighting, what it does to colour, how to manage that effectively, etc. Basically the answer to that question is this: If you notice that the colour you chose went pink beige (or the wrong beige/grey) in the lighting, the possibility that you actually chose the… Continue reading
+One question I get a lot during my Specify Colour with Confidence Workshops is about lighting, what it does to colour, how to manage that effectively, etc. Basically the answer to that question is this: If you notice that the colour you chose went pink beige (or the wrong beige/grey)… Continue Reading →

 This post is for anyone in the business of specifying colour.
 And the question is: “Should you pay for a room to be re-painted if the colour you recommended either looked terrible when the room was done or the client simply didn’t like it?”
 This was the question posed by… Continue Reading →